docbones43/RedactUs/README.md

 ### [Standalone Tool](/standalone/) — FREE

 A single HTML file.
 Download it, open it in your browser, paste your text, click Redact.
 That's it.
+PII data redacted> Copy paste back into your AI query box.

 **No installation.
 No account.
 No internet required.
-Works forever.**
+Works forever free.**

 - 20+ pattern types across UK, US, and EU regions
 - Names, addresses, phone numbers, NHS numbers, SSNs, MRNs, insurance IDs, and more